-On 07 April 2022, the Ministry of Finance issued Circular No. 24/2022/TT-BTC ("Circular 24") amending and supplementing a number of articles of Circular No. 48/2019/TT-BTC dated 08 August 2019 ("Circular 48") on providing guidance on making and using provisions for devaluation of inventory, impairment of financial investments and bad debts issued by the Ministry of Finance.
+On 07 April 2022, the Ministry of Finance issued Circular No. 24/2022/TT-BTC ("Circular 24") amending and supplementing a number of articles of Circular 48 on providing guidance on making and using provisions for devaluation of inventory, impairment of financial investments and bad debts.
 Circular 24 took effect from 25 May 2022 onwards.

-The Bank has applied these Circulars in the preparation and presentation of the separate financial statements for the year ended 31 December 2022.
+The Bank has applied these Circulars in the preparation and presentation of the consolidated financial statements for the year ended 31 December 2022.